danielmateu/podcast-app/README.md

 ````
 I have created the application with nextjs because the creation of dynamic pages is clearer and easier for me, although it is true that I have had problems when performing the corresponding fetching, it has been very motivating to perform this practice.`

+For the tests I have used cypress as it is currently the most suitable tool for E2E tests.
 ````